2026 VETQI Summit Melbourne

 Kerri is also the driving force behind the Digital Literacy Licence, a transformative initiative designed to equip individuals and organisations with essential digital capabilities for the modern workplace.
 Her commitment to enhancing digital literacy has made a significant impact across vocational education and corporate training environments.

-An active member of the ASQA Stakeholder Liaison Group, Kerri plays a key role in shaping national standards and policies for the VET sector.
+A founding member of the ASQA Stakeholder Liaison Group, Kerri plays a key role in shaping national standards and policies for the VET sector.
 Her deep expertise in compliance ensures that RTOs receive strategic support, practical solutions, and future-focused insights to strengthen their training delivery.

 Meet our expert speakers and panelists

-executive Director, Training Products & Projects - Service and Creative Skills Australia (SaCSA)
+General Manager, Product Design and Developments - Service and Creative Skills Australia (SaCSA)

 Lauren Boon